NLPatVCU/medaCy/CONTRIBUTING.md

 5. In a directory separate from the one created by the virtual envirorment set-up command, clone down your fork of medaCy.
 6. Whilst inside your cloned fork, insure you are in at-least the *development* branch or a branch of the *development* branch.
 This can be verified by running `git status` and branching can be done with `git checkout <branch-name>`
 7. Run `pip install -e .` This will install medaCy in editable mode inside of your virtual environment and will take several minutes to install dependencies - medaCy stands on the shoulders of giants!
 Errors one is likely to encounter here include the installation of sci-py and numpy.
 Google search the errors as they are easily fixable via the installation of some extra dependencies.

+**Part 2: Developing with PyCharm**
+PyCharm can streamline development efforts - especially if you are developing locally and running medaCy on a remote machine for model building.